spryker/spryker-docs/docs/acp/user/developing-an-app.md

 {% endinfo_block %}

-**Translation file**
-The translation file contains the keys and the translation values for each locale in which the app should be displayed.

-This file is created with the help of a wizard, but you can also add or update it manually.

-For more details, see [App Configuration Translation](/docs/acp/user/app-configuration-translation.html)

-**Configuration file**
+##### Configuration file
 The configuration file defines the form that is displayed in the Back Office App Catalog after the App was connected and needed some configuration.

 This file is created with the help of a wizard, but you can also add or update it manually.

-For more details, see [App Configuration](/docs/acp/user/app-configuration.html)
+For more details, see [App Configuration](/docs/acp/user/app-configuration.html).

 ![acp-sdk-workflow-1](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/dev/developing-an-app/ACP-SDK-Workflow-black-1.jpg)

+##### Translation file
+The translation file contains the keys and the translation values for each locale in which the app should be displayed.

+This file is created with the help of a wizard, but you can also add or update it manually.

+For more details, see [App Configuration Translation](/docs/acp/user/intro-to-acp/app-configuration-translation.html)

 #### 2. Creates app API

 The command defines Sync API and Async API.

-**Sync API**
+##### Sync API
-The Sync API defines the app's synchronous endpoints, also known as Glue endpoints.
-The workflow creates a boilerplate that you need to update with the required endpoints your PBC should have.
+The Sync API defines the app's synchronous endpoints, or [Glue](/docs/scos/dev/glue-api-guides/{{site.version}}/glue-rest-api.html) endpoints.
+The workflow creates a boilerplate that you need to update with the required endpoints your app should have.
 See the [current OpenAPI specification](https://spec.openapis.org/oas/v3.1.0).

 For more details about the Sync API with information specific to Spryker, see [Sync API](/docs/acp/user/sync-api.html).

-**Async API**
+##### Async API

 The Async API defines the app's asynchronous endpoints, also known as events and messaging.
 The workflow creates a boilerplate one that you need to update with the required endpoints your app should have.
 See the [current Async API specification](https://www.asyncapi.com/docs/reference).